OWASP/samm/Current Releases/head/core/operations/o-incident-management.md

 Sometimes, a security incident is detected only after months or even years when all damage has already been done.
 That's why the first stream called "Incident Detection" tackles the ability to reliably and timely detect security incidents.

 Once you have identified that you're suffering from a security incident, it's essential to act in a well organized way in order to limit the damage as much as possible.
-Actitivies leading to this goal are described by the second stream called "Incident Response".
+Activities leading to this goal are described by the second stream called "Incident Response".

 # Overview